Atiyah-Segal theorem for Deligne-Mumford stacks and applications: Twisting in equivariant -theory

 As an immediate consequence of \propref{prop:proper-T} and ~\eqref{eqn:Twist-0}, we get

-\begin{cor} Let $Q$ be a linear algebraic group acting properly on quasi-projective $\C$-schemes $T$ and $T'$.
+\begin{cor} Let $T$ and $T'$ be algebraic spaces of finite type over $\C$ with proper $Q$-actions.
 Let $P$ be a finite central subgroup of $Q$ such that $P$ acts trivially on $T$ and $T'$.
 Let $f: T' \to T$ be a $Q$-equivariant proper map.
 Then $f_*: G_*(Q,T') \to G_*(Q,T)$ is equivariant for the twisting by $P$-action.
 That is, for each $p \in P$, the diagram